weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 The final result of this section combines the two preceding theorems.

-10.25 Theorem Suppose T is a ¢'-mapping of an open set E = R" into an open set V.< R™ ® is a k-surface in E, and w is a k-form in V.
+10.25 Theorem Suppose T is a c'-mapping of an open set E = R" into an open set V.< R™ ® is a k-surface in E, and w is a k-form in V.

 Then

 | w=] or.
-TO @
+TO a
 266 PRINCIPLES OF MATHEMATICAL ANALYSIS

 Proof Let D be the parameter domain of ® (hence also of 7®) and